jpjones76/SeisIO.jl/docs/src/fileformats.rst

 UW
 ===
-UW files are event-oriented, typically used to archive earthquake data; a typical event is described by a pickfile and a corresponding data file.
+UW files are event-oriented records, typically used to archive earthquake data; a typical event is described by a pickfile and a corresponding data file.
 If a datafile name (ending in `*W`) is passed to a read command, it searches for a pickfile in the datafile directory; similarity, if a pickfile name (ending in `*[a-z]`) is used, it searches the pickfile directory for the corresponding data file.

 *Expected endianness: big*